pursuit-curriculum/unit-full-stack-web-development/intro-to-express-response/README.md

 });
 ```

 Finally, turn on our app to always listen to requests.
 This example will use port 3003.
-You can typically use any port between 3000 and 9999, as other apps are not using them on your computer.
-This port will be automatically configured for you when you put your app online, which is why you don't have to type it in the browser's URL when you visit your usual web sites.
+You can typically use any port between 3000 and 9999 as long as other apps are not using them on your computer.
+When you put your app online, this port will be automatically configured for you, so you don't have to type it in the browser's URL when you visit your usual websites.

 ```js
 const express = require("express");